Contextual Active Model Selection: Supplemental Materials on Experimental Setup

 \subsection{Regularized policy}

-As discussed in \secref{sec:analysis:adversarial}, we wish to ensure that the probability a policy selecting any model is bounded away from 0 so that the regret bound in \thmref{thm:adversarial-regret-bound} is non vacuous.
+As discussed in adversarial section, we wish to ensure that the probability a policy selecting any model is bounded away from 0 so that the regret bound in \thmref{thm:adversarial-regret-bound} is non vacuous.
 In our experiments, we achieve this goal by applying a regularized policy $\overline{\policy}$ as shown in Algorithm~\ref{alg:policy_regularized}.